New announcement. Learn more

 Otherwise donate to KidsCan https://www.kidscan.org.nz/donating-to-kidscan/

-• The Laptop Drop is a really streamlined operation that fortunately doesn’t need lots of volunteers.
+The Laptop Drop is a really streamlined operation that fortunately doesn’t need lots of volunteers.
 If you know of any companies that are keen to get involved, or schools that require laptops, we would love you to send them our way.
-At this time though, we don’t need a team of volunteers.
-We appreciate your interest!

 This doesn’t mean a single company needs to donate this many laptops.
 Even if you only have 1 or 2 to spare, this can make a huge difference in the lives of children who need them.